 Look out for posters on site and in the Picket Twenty Community Centre for up and coming work parties.

-A programme of Activities has been planned for 2018.
-See the attached Countryside and Events Activities Leaflet.
+A programme of Activities has been planned for 2022.
+See the Countryside and Events.

 Useful to know